pkp/ots/README.md

 -   sendmail needs to be installed and configured

+-   zip and unzip need to be installed, and I have to mention this because they aren’t by default on Ubuntu for some reason.

 -   [MySQL](<https://www.mysql.com/>)

 -   citation parsing has a variety of requirements, as listed in the [ParsCit documentation](<https://github.com/knmnyn/ParsCit/blob/master/INSTALL>)